shakes76/PatternAnalysis-2023/recognition/adni_vit_45285545/README.md

 # Vision Transformer for Alzheimer's Disease Classification

 This project applies the Vision Transformer architecture to the task of classifying MRI brain images as either Cognitive Normal (CN) or representative of Alzheimer's disease (AD).
 The ViT is trained and tested on patient-level splits of the dataset from the [Alzheimer's Disease Neuroimaging Initiative (ADNI)](http://adni.loni.usc.edu).
-A test accuracy close to 70% is achieved.
+A test accuracy of 71.94% is achieved.

 ## Model Architecture